geek-ai/MAgent/doc/get_started.md

 ## Observation
 There are two parts in observation, spacial local view and non-spacial feature (see figure below).
 - Spatial view consists of several rectangular channels.
-These channels will be masked by a circle or a sector. (see view_range above).
+These channels will be masked by a circle or a sector as described in the agent type registration. (see view_range above).
 If the radius of a circle is 5, then the size of one channel is 11 x 11, where 11 = 5x2 + 1

 - Non-spatial feature includes ID embedding, last action, last reward and normalized position.